 The grant award is equal to the amount of a maximum Pell Grant for the award year – not to exceed the cost of attendance for that award year.

 This is a grant program available to undergraduate students with exceptionally large financial aid need.
 The program requirements stipulate priority must be given to Pell Grant recipients.
-Because of limited funds, grants at ESU may range from $100 to $500 per year.
+Because of limited funds, grants at ESU may range from $100 to $500 per year and are determined by the Expected Family Contribution (EFC) as calculated by the FAFSA.
 Apply early via the FAFSA for priority consideration.

 Through the College Cost Reduction and Access Act of 2007, Congress created the Teacher Education Assistance for College and Higher Education (TEACH) Grant Program that provides grants of up to $4,000 per year to students who intend to teach in a public or private elementary or secondary school that serves students from low-income families.
-The amount of this grant is prorated based on your enrollment, and that this amount in combination with any other assistance may not exceed cost of attendance.
+The amount of this grant is prorated based on your enrollment and any effective federal sequestration.
+Furthermore, because the summer term is a non-standard term, TEACH grants for the summer are prorated to 35.29%.
+The amount of the TEACH grant in combination with any other assistance may not exceed cost of attendance.

 Kansas Comprehensive Grants are available to needy Kansas residents enrolled full-time at eighteen private colleges and universities located in Kansas, the six state universities, and Washburn University.
 The Kansas Legislature provides limited assistance to financially needy students.
 To be considered you must complete and submit the FAFSA, listing one or more eligible colleges in the FAFSA.
 The priority receipt deadline is April 1 so the completed FAFSA should be mailed by March 15.
 The funding level allows approximately 1 in 3 eligible students to be assisted with award amounts ranging from $200-$3,000 at the private institutions and $100-$1,100 at the public institutions.